wazo-platform/wazo-doc/source/api_sdk/rest_api/quickstart.rst

 Introduction
 ============

-XiVO REST APIs are HTTP interfaces that allow you to programmatically interact with XiVO.
-In order to access the REST APIs of XiVO, you need:
+Wazo REST APIs are HTTP interfaces that allow you to programmatically interact with Wazo.
+In order to access the REST APIs of Wazo, you need:

-* a XiVO server up and running
+* a Wazo server up and running
 * a browser
 * somewhere you can copy-paste text (ids, tokens, etc.)